How to End an Email: 43 Ways to Sign Off on an Email (2024)

 This is helpful because people might prefer having phone calls or sending letters.

-For that reason, you should consider including information like your phone number, fax number, alternate email address, and your work address if it’s a professional correspondence.
+For that reason, you should consider including information like your phone number, fax number, alternate email address, business website and your work address if it’s a professional correspondence.

 Let’s now move on to the third tip.